astronomer/docs/astro/set-up-data-lineage.md

 - Downstream datasets
 - Quality metrics based on dataset and column-level checks, including successes and failures per run.

-See [Compatibility Matrix](https://openlineage.io/docs/integrations/about/#capability-matrix) for a full list.
 When you access this data on Astro, you can:

 - See average task execution times, compare duration across tasks, and identify outliers.
 - See the query that each task runs.
-This is available in the **Info** tab of the Cloud UI.
+This is available in the Cloud UI **Info** page.
-- Form a local data dictionary baed on the type information and description that is emitted with dataset lineage.
+- Form a local data dictionary based on the type information and description that is emitted with dataset lineage.
-- See quality metrics that are

-The dataset lineage includes the table schema, with type information and descriptions where given, which forms a local data dictionary.
+The dataset lineage includes the table schema, with type information and descriptions when available, that forms a local data dictionary.
 Quality metrics are also aggregated on data, based on dataset- and column-level checks.
 These checks show success and failures over the course of runs.
-Metadata metrics for row count and bytes received is also displayed.
-These check facets can be populated via the `SQLColumnCheckOperator`, `SQLTableCheckOperator`, Great Expectations, or dbt test.
+Metadata metrics for row count and bytes received are also displayed.
+These check facets can be populated with the `SQLColumnCheckOperator`, `SQLTableCheckOperator`, Great Expectations, or dbt test.

-Together, this information provides a robust amount of data in a user-friendly environment to assist data stakeholders in analyzing their pipelines and tracing data throughout.
+Together, this information provides a robust amount of data to help data stakeholders analyze their pipelines and trace data.

 When collecting lineage data for Snowflake with Airflow emitting OpenLineage, you should expect to collect information about the input and output datasets of jobs for certain queries.
-This will show up in the Lineage UI tab in Astro as a link between the relevant Airflow task and the datasets it operates on.
+This appears in the Lineage page in Astro as a link between the relevant Airflow task and the datasets it operates on.
 Data is also enriched by Snowflake’s query tags when running tasks on Airflow using the `SnowflakeOperator` and `SnowflakeAsyncOperator` by adding that tag to the job’s run facet.

 #### Setup